squirrelo/MovieNightBot/README.rst

 2) Start the server using the command `python -m movienightbot -c /path/to/config.yaml`  You can optionally also pass `-f /path/to/file.log` to set where the log file should be written.

 Planned Features
- * block_suggestions command to stop suggestions if people are getting too rowdy
  * option to use third party API to verify the movies suggested are actually real